UPDATED June 18, 2020

-As the struggle of the restaurant and hospitality industry drags on and worsens, it can be hard to feel hopeful, or to know how you can help the industry and its people pull through the unimaginably hard hit they’re taking because of the coronavirus.
+Even as some restaurants reopen for service, the struggle of the restaurant and hospitality industry drags on.
+It can be hard to feel hopeful, or to know how you can help the industry and its people pull through the unimaginably hard hit they’re taking because of the coronavirus.
 So we’ve been talking to a lot of people in the industry about what people can do to help businesses and individuals make it through these difficult days.
 These are some of the most do-able, realistic responses we’re getting, so we hope you’ll read them, SHARE THEM & ACT ON THEM!

 Donate to A Restaurant Employee Relief Fund

 Check out CulEpi’s List of Financial Resources to make a donation to national / local relief funds, and visit GoFundMe to search for the restaurants that you love but which are now temporarily (hopefully!) closed and have started an Employee Relief Fund.
 On GoFundMe you can search for individual restaurants or cities or even very localized neighborhood Restaurant Relief Funds, and donate what you can.
 Then pester all your friends and contacts to get them to donate as well!
 Every bit helps!

 If your favorite restaurants don’t have a GoFundMe or other means of raising funds, (and they’re not open for takeout and delivery) you can contact them directly and ask them how you can help.
 Send an email from their website telling them how much you miss their hospitality and their food and see if they’re going to be raising any funds to get themselves and their teams through this tough time.
 Ask them if they can sell gift certificates or offer Dining Bonds.
 You can even offer to set up a GoFundMe Employee Relief Fund on their behalf.